jasonody/batch-timer/README.md

 Indicates that the task is to be scheduled to run on a reoccuring basis.

+**retryOnFailure**
+Type: `Boolean` Default: `false`

+Indicates that a task should be re-executed again during the next cycle if it fails.
+If it fails again, it will be removed and no longer scheduled for execution.

+**retryThreshold**
+Type: `Boolean` Default: `0`

+The number of times a failed task will be scheduled for re-execution during the next cycle before it will be removed and no longer scheduled.

 ### BatchTimer.count()
 Returns the number of tasks in the queue.